-AmeriCares is distributing water, aid and emergency medicine and supplies.
+AmeriCares is distributing water, aid and emergency medicine and supplies in disaster zones.
 Every $10 donation results in $200 of aid.

 Samaritan's Purse is air-lifting emergency items including blankets, shelter plastic, hygiene kits, and water purification units – enough for 2,000 families – to the Caribbean island of St. Martin, where Hurricane Irma did extensive infrastructure and building damage and water and food supplies are dwindling.
 Additional emergency flights are planned in the days to come for additional hard-hits areas of the Caribbean.